mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 - **Direction**: We had a predefined syllabus every semester.
 This syllabus brought about the direction of the entire six months.
 It focused our attention to one single area instead of the various unrelated topics in the subject.

 # Learning in Sprints
 In school, I spent more hours studying, yet in college I learnt better.
 This dichotomy is quite puzzling.
-Combining both works really well for me, especially now with a 8-hour day-job that leaves little time left for learning.
+Combining both works really well for me, especially now with an 8-hour day-job that leaves little time for learning.

 Since 2023, I have been following a method for learning new things - I define **learning in sprints** by:
 - **Time-boundedness**: As a rule, I put a time-cap on what I learn -- either imposed externally (like a call for papers) or a internally by myself (like [this side project](https://liliput.mourjo.me/)).
 - **Immediately applied**: My goal is not to learn, but to apply what I learn to something.
-I have a problem or question that I am trying to answer with what I am studying.
+I start with a problem or question -- seeking the answer to that becomes the focal point of I am studying.
-- **Proof of work**: At the end of the allotted time, I produce an artefact of learning -- either by penning down the problem I solved or the things I learnt in the form of blog posts or talks.
-This is a critical step because it acts not only as proof of work but also helps internalise the concepts I learnt (similar to the [Feynman Technique](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching)).
+- **Proof of work**: At the end of the allotted time, I produce an artefact of learning -- often in the form of blog posts, side projects or talks.
+This is a critical tactical step because it acts not only as proof-of-work but also helps internalise the concepts I learnt (similar to the [Feynman Technique](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching)).

 # Things I learnt in Sprints in 2024
 The proof is in the pudding.
-Following are five things I did last year following the learning in sprints way.
-With some overlap, that is about ten months of learning in one year.
+Following are five topics I did following the learning in sprints way.
+With some overlap, that amounts to about ten months of learning in a calendar year.

 ## Project 1: Separation of Concerns
 In the fall of 2024, I got the opportunity to explain the topic of "Separation of Concerns" to a group of new graduates.
 I learnt many things about Object Oriented design while preparing for this workshop.
-Many of these things were not new to me, but re-learning about them after a decade made all the difference.
+While some were not new to me, re-learning about them had the benefit of viewing these topics in a completely different light of work experience in the industry.
 - **Principle of least commitment** from [Structure and Interpretation of Computer Programs](https://web.mit.edu/6.001/6.037/sicp.pdf) by Sussman and Abelson
 - The distinction between **contractual interface vs internal implementation** from [Object Oriented Analysis and Design with Applications](https://www.amazon.in/Object-Oriented-Analysis-Applications-Addison-wesley-Technology/dp/020189551X) by Grady Booch
 - **Vertical splitting of three-layer systems** from [Presentation Domain Data Layering](https://martinfowler.com/bliki/PresentationDomainDataLayering.html) by Martin Fowler